Patriotic 4th of July Cupcakes

 Need an easy and delicious dessert recipe for July 4th?
-These Red, White and Blue Cupcakes with vanilla buttercream and fresh berries are fruity, light and perfectly patriotic!
+These red, white and blue cupcakes with vanilla buttercream and fresh berries are fruity, light and perfectly patriotic!

-Then these berry-studded red, white and blue cupcakes popped into my head.
+Then these patriotic berry-studded cupcakes popped into my head.
 Aren't they just so cute in their star shape?!

 This cupcake base is my go to for white cupcakes.
-I've used the same base for these lemon cupcakes and strawberry cupcakes.
+I've used the same base for lemon cupcakes and strawberry cupcakes.
 It's pretty much fool proof for me at this point, so it was super easy to adapt it for this mixed berry version.

-Why You'll Love This Recipe
+Why You'll Love this Recipe

 Ingredients